The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 Drugs that went through the full FDA review process.
 Studied in phase 3 clinical trials with published efficacy and safety data.
 Manufactured at inspected facilities to strict quality standards.

 Prepared by licensed pharmacies from the same active ingredients as approved drugs.
-Formats (drops, lozenges, ODTs) differ from FDA-approved drugs.
+Formats (drops, lozenges, ODTs, gum) differ from FDA-approved drugs.
 Not reviewed by FDA as finished products.

 At the 25 mg maintenance dose studied in the OASIS 4 trial, the Wegovy pill produced meaningful weight loss (around 13.6% mean reduction at 64 weeks under the treatment-policy estimand, and approximately 16.6% with full adherence).
 That's closer to injectable Wegovy's results than Rybelsus ever got close to.